 9. Add all remaining ingredients to the pressure cooker.

 10. Heat: Turn to low heat (with the lid off).

-11. Blend & Enjoy: With an immersion blender The equipment section contains affiliate links to products that I know and love., blend together all of the ingredients until well combined and smooth.
+11. Blend & Enjoy: With an immersion blender, blend together all of the ingredients until well combined and smooth.

 How to Use Leftover Butternut Squash Seeds